ssaumyadverma/Fracture-healing-using-knn/README.md

 Objective -
 	1. To determine the healing days required to keep the plaster on and other supportive aids for the patient.
-	2. To confirm palpation tests.
+	2. Later stages to confirm palpation tests.

 Definitions -